Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 17 - I hate bins: Script displays lines of non-matching pattern.

 Task 18 - Letters only please: Script displays all lines of a files starting with a letter.

+Task 19 - A to Z: Script replaces characters in a file.